Step-by-Step Watercolor & Sketching Tutorials | Erika Lancaster

 I would recommend taking a step back from your work every few minutes, observing your piece from further back and comparing it to your reference.
 Ask yourself if more paint or detail is really necessary to create that illusion of three-dimensional form.

-If it's not really necessary, leave it as is!
+If it's not really necessary, leave it as is.

 Leave a Reply.